docker/docs/docker-cloud/docker-errors-faq.md

 ### Description

-* Some users have encountered problems installing and/or running Docker Cloud with Anaconda Python 3.5.2 on a Windows host
+* Some users have encountered problems installing and/or running Docker Cloud with Anaconda Python 3.5.2 on a Windows host.

 * Some users running Python on Windows have encountered problems running `docker-cloud` inside a container using `docker run`.